-- The Consumer Credit Enquiries section will contain information about the applications for credit you've made, including the date of the application, the type of credit and the amount you applied for. - It does not show whether the application was successful or not. - Consumer Credit Enquiry information remains on your credit report for five years from the date of the application. - Whether a credit report records a particular loan application will depend on whether the credit provider got a copy of your report from the credit reporting body when you applied.
+Information about the applications for credit you've made, including the date of the application, the type of credit and the amount you applied for.

+- It does not show whether the application was successful or not. - Credit Enquiry information remains on your credit report for five years from the date of the application. - Whether a credit report records a particular loan application will depend on whether the credit provider got a copy of your report from the credit reporting body when you applied.